-Data is king when it comes to finding your ideal loads.
+Data is king when it comes to finding your next load.
 Quality load boards should offer in-depth information, such as broker contact info and location, rate trends, lanes, and type of loads.
-The Truckstop.com Load Board offers plenty of data, highly accurate and current, making it easier to figure out costs and profits for every load.
+The Truckstop.com Load Board offers highly accurate and current data, making it easier to figure out costs and profits for every load.

 6. Run a backhaul search.

 Running a backhaul search means you’re working backward.
 In other words, you’re looking at the destination to see what kinds of outgoing loads might need transport.
-By doing this, you can get a list of truckloads to sort by rate, miles, and shipping company.
+You can get a list of truckloads to sort by rate, miles, and shipping company.
 Many carriers find backhauling extremely valuable, especially when more loads are coming out than going in.
 It’s also a smart way to break into new lanes.